Peru Team

 Our team is composed of a multidisciplinary group of professionals that, working together offer a unique combination of skills and expertise to design and implement research projects.

-During its 10 years of activity, CRONICAS has carried out more than 25 projects, funded by organisations from UK, USA, Canada, Switzerland, Peru, among others.
+During its over 10 years of activity, CRONICAS has carried out more than 25 projects, funded by organisations from UK, USA, Canada, Switzerland, Peru, among others.
 Our studies range from non-pharmacological clinical trials to policy evaluations and have been implemented in different regions of Peru and with a vast range of populations and health conditions.
 Some essential features of CRONICAS’ work are the involvement and support of young researchers and opening up to international collaborations.
 As a result of these projects, CRONICAS team members have been involved in more than 300 peer-reviewed publications.

 Francisco Diez-Canseco, BA, MPH